kiwixz/spectrum/README.md

 - GStreamer
 - libtiff

-Finally, you need an **m4a** audio file or an URL to a video from a youtube-like site.
+Finally, you need an audio file readable by GStreamer, or an URL to a video from a youtube-like site.

 ## Compile and Run